cisco-open/test-telemetry-generator/README.md

 Although we can see that the key users of this tool would be test-engineers but this can be used by developers to perform quick checks on their platform and sales engineers to demo the platforms without having to write a lot of code or setting up OTel exporters on actual infra.

+The telemetry is generated using [release 0.18.0 of the OpenTelemetry protos](https://github.com/open-telemetry/opentelemetry-proto/releases/tag/v0.18.0).

 ***

 ## How to use